Joey Logano: 2013: Career redemption

 Meanwhile, on the track after Logano's fifth-place finish at Texas, he had a low weekend at Kansas when he collided with a spinning Kyle Busch on lap 105, destroying the front ends of both cars and ending their days.
-This would relegate Logano to a 39th-place finish.
+This would relegate Logano to a 39th place finish.
 He was able to rebound the following week at Richmond with a third-place run.
 At Talladega, Logano finished 35th with an engine failure after 143 laps.
 At Darlington, he struggled with the handling of his car and finished 22nd, two laps down.

-After racing at Darlington, Logano rallied to finish in the Top 11 in a six straight race streak going into the summer — fifth at Charlotte, seventh at Dover, 10th at Pocono, ninth at Michigan, 11th at Sonoma, and fourth at Kentucky.
+After racing at Darlington, Logano rallied to finish in the top eleven in a six straight race streak going into the summer — fifth at Charlotte, seventh at Dover, tenth at Pocono, ninth at Michigan, eleventh at Sonoma, and fourth at Kentucky.

-Returning to Daytona for the Coke Zero 400, Logano was running well until he cut a tire and hit the outside wall on lap 71, leaving him with a 40th-place finish.
-He then had another 40th-place finish the following week at New Hampshire after being involved in a crash early in the race.
+Returning to Daytona for the Coke Zero 400, Logano was running well until he cut a tire and hit the outside wall on lap 71, leaving him with a 40th place finish.
+He then had another 40th place finish the following week at New Hampshire after being involved in a crash early in the race.

-After a two-race streak of bad luck, Logano picked up steam again, with six straight Top 10 finishes — eighth at Indianapolis, and then seventh at both Pocono and Watkins Glen.
+After a two-race streak of bad luck, Logano picked up steam again, with six straight top-ten finishes — eighth at Indianapolis, and then seventh at both Pocono and Watkins Glen.

 In qualifying at Michigan, Logano won his sixth career pole position with a track-record lap speed of 203.949 mph; this was at the time the ninth fastest qualifying speed in NASCAR history, and the fastest since Bill Elliott's qualifying run at Talladega in 1987.
 He later went on to win the Pure Michigan 400, making it his first win with Penske Racing.
 Thanks to that win, and two more Top 5's at both Bristol and Atlanta (where he led 78 laps and almost won), he entered Richmond eighth in the standings with a shot to make the Chase for the first time in his career.
-At Richmond, he struggled with an ill-handling racecar to a 22nd-place finish, but it was good enough to where he beat Jeff Gordon (who finished eighth) by just one point for 10th in the points and made his first-ever appearance in the Chase.
-Even if he had fallen to 11th, he still would have had the second wild card thanks to being ahead of Martin Truex Jr. and Ryan Newman in points (Kasey Kahne had already locked up the first Wildcard with wins at Bristol and Pocono).
+At Richmond, he struggled with an ill-handling racecar to a 22nd-place finish, but it was good enough to where he beat Jeff Gordon (who finished eighth) by just one point for tenth in the points and made his first-ever appearance in the Chase.
+Even if he had fallen to eleventh, he still would have had the second wild card thanks to being ahead of Martin Truex Jr. and Ryan Newman in points (Kasey Kahne had already locked up the first Wildcard with wins at Bristol and Pocono).
 Also thanks to the win, Logano seeded sixth in the Cup standings after it was reset.